DGerry83/KSPCurveBuilder/README.md

 *   **Direct Point Manipulation**: Edit curve keys by typing in cells, click-dragging on cells (with Shift/Ctrl for +/- speed control), or dragging points directly on the graph.
 Right-click graph to add new points.
 *   **Preset Management**:
     *   Built-in curve presets (Default, Linear, Ease In, Ease Out, Smooth Start).
-    *   Save, load, rename, and delete custom user presets with async operations and auto-reselection after deletion.
+    *   Save, load, rename, and delete custom user presets.
 *   **Data Portability**: Copy and paste curve data as plain-text key strings for easy sharing.
 *   **Tangent Smoothing**: One-click button to automatically smooth curve tangents.
 *   **Auto-Sort**: Automatic sorting by time when enabled (default: on).